モロッコ

 Travel story

-Touring blue and red towns, pausing at the earth's tranquility.
+Wandering through blue and red towns, pausing at the earth’s tranquility.

 Signature points

-An itinerary with contrast where culture and nature intersect
+An itinerary that balances culture and nature

 Itinerary